alixtc/pelage/README.md

 `pelage` is the french word designating an animal fur, and particularly in the case of polar bears, it shields them from water, temperature variations and act as a strong camouflage.
-With the skin in constitutes one strong barrier against the changes in the outside world, and it is therefore well-suited for a package design to help with defensive analysis.
+With the skin it constitutes a strong barrier against the changes in the outside world, and it is therefore well-suited name for a package designed to help with defensive analysis.